woodsnooja/ds-reliability/README.md

 ## License

 <a rel="license" href="http://creativecommons.org/licenses/by/3.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/3.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/3.0/">Creative Commons Attribution 3.0 Unported License</a>.

+<h2 id="ipynb-fundamentals">Jupyter notebook fundamentals</h2>
+This course will be entirely ran out of Jupyter notebooks which are interactive, online, environments that use the Python programming language.
+Before the course commences, it is strongly recommended that you get acquianted with the basics of using Jupyter notebooks.
+There are many resources online that cover its usage including [Data Quest - Jupyter Notebook Tutorial](https://www.dataquest.io/blog/jupyter-notebook-tutorial/) and [RealPython - Jupyter Notebook Introduction](https://realpython.com/jupyter-notebook-introduction/).
+Do not worry about the details of setting up these notebooks as they will be set up online and managed by CORE, but an understanding of the ways-of-working will be very beneficial to the flow of this course.